xAnDrOm3dAx/landing-page-2/README.md

 # landing-page-2

+The Odin Project- Flexbox

-Project: Landing Page - The Odin Project CSS Foundations Course.
-Attempt #2.
+Project: Landing Page - attempt 2

+Technologies Used: HTML & CSS

-I have added two versions of the landing page, experimenting with HTML layout to see if I can achieve a similar outcomes using different properties. additional files include index-v2.html & style-v2.css
+Introduction: This project involved building a clone of an existing static, non-responsive landing page.
+I have added two versions of the landing page, experimenting with HTML layout to see if I can achieve a similar outcomes using different properties.
+Additional files include index-v2.html & style-v2.css

-The landing page is version 1.
 You can access Version 2 by clicking the 'Version 2' link in the nav bar (top right).
 In the v2 html, I implemented the use of div wrappers to define width and center my containers.

 Images used in this project
 Photo by Jonathan Borba from Pexels: https://www.pexels.com/photo/dry-sand-scattered-by-neatly-wave-4431922/